andraugust/andraugust.github.io/quantum-2.md

 ## 2. Continuous States

-So far the states we've looked at have all been discrete—they're represented by a finite sum over basis vectors.
-Eventually we'd like to model particles that have continuous states for position and momentum, how are continuous states modeled?
+So far all we've looked at are discrete states, represented by a finite sum over basis vectors.
+Eventually we'd like to model particles that have continuous states, such as for position and momentum.
+How are those modeled?
 The answer is in the same way that discrete states are modeled: by the principles of QM.
 The trick is seeing that the principles don't require states to be discrete—they only define conditions and physical interpretations related to _vectors_, and vectors can be anything, continuous or discrete, as long as they satisfy the mathematical axioms of vectors (they commute, have an inverse, etc).
 Complex functions in this sense are vectors and are exactly what we'll use to model continuous states.

 __Wave Functions.__ In terms of notation, continuous states are associated with a _wave function_ $$\psi(x)$$ which takes a complex input and returns a complex output.
 Wave functions are defined with respect to a basis just as discrete vectors are, and their form can change from one basis to another, just as discrete vectors can.
 The bra-ket notation is useful for wave-functions as it is for discrete vectors.
 The discrete representation